-In order to deliver safely energy safely and securely to the people of Waikato, WEL sometimes requires access to private land.
+To deliver energy safely and securely to the customers in our supply area, WEL sometimes requires access to private land.

-An easement is a legal agreement which provides WEL with the right to operate electricity equipment and provides access for any inspection, maintenance or repairs.
-At the same time, an easement protects landowners, ensuring WEL minimises and reinstates any damage to land.
+An easement is a registered legal agreement which provides WEL with the right to have and operate electricity equipment on private land, and to gain access to it for inspection, maintenance or repair.

 If an easement is required, here’s how it works:

-- Step One: WEL will provide an easement agreement to the landowner which shows the route of the proposed network (reticulation) and easement area
+WEL will provide an easement agreement to the landowner which shows the route of the proposed network (reticulation) and easement area.

-- Step Four: WEL forwards the new easement (instrument) to the landowner’s solicitor for signing by the landowner.
+WEL arranges for the easement instrument (for registration) to be prepared and sent to the landowner’s solicitor for signing by the landowner.

-- Step Five: The easement is registered on the certificate of title of the land by the landowner’s solicitor.
+The easement is registered on the Record of Title to the land by the landowner’s solicitor.